Night in the Woods: Development

 Prior to the release of Night in the Woods, a companion game titled Longest Night was released in December 2013 by Holowka and Benson, along with co-writer Bethany Hockenberry.
 In December 2014, a second supplemental game was released, titled Lost Constellation.

-Night in the Woods was announced on October 22, 2013 via Kickstarter.
+Night in the Woods was announced on October 22, 2013, via Kickstarter.
 Holowka and Benson set a US$50,000 funding goal, which was reached in only 26 hours.
 The project eventually earned over US$200,000 in crowdfunding.
 The additional funding allowed Infinite Fall to hire animator Charles Huettner to create additional animations, and for Infinite Ammo and game developer Adam Saltsman to create a roguelike that is playable within Night in the Woods.
-While Benson believed adding further stretch goals would result in additional backers, Infinite Fall limited the amount of stretch goals to avoid scope creep.
-Benson names Chris Ware, Mike Mignola, Mary Blair, Flannery O’Connor, and Richard Scarry as influences on his work on Night in the Woods.
+While Benson believed adding further stretch goals would result in additional backers, Infinite Fall limited the number of stretch goals to avoid scope creep.
+Benson names Chris Ware, Mike Mignola, Mary Blair, Flannery O'Connor, and Richard Scarry as influences on his work on Night in the Woods.
 He later stated the name was taken from the first song in The World/Inferno Friendship Society's album The Bridgewater Astral League, which influenced certain themes in the game, as well.

 In October 2017, it was announced that the game would be ported to iOS devices by Australian studio Secret Lab, who created the narrative engine used by the game.
 The port was tentatively due for release in 2018, but released on September 9, 2021.
 In January 2018, the game was officially announced for the Nintendo Switch, and was released for the console the following month, including all content from the Weird Autumn edition.
 A physical version was planned to be released through Limited Run Games, but was delayed indefinitely after the rest of the development team cut their ties with Holowka, following accusations of physical and emotional abuse by Holowka's ex-partner Zoë Quinn.
 Five years after the game's release, Limited Run Games would officially start accepting preorders for the physical version starting December 18, 2022 and lasting until January 29, 2023.
 The collector's edition includes the game, the soundtracks for both the main game and Demon Tower on CD, acrylic stands, a coin, a physical version of Mae's journal, a planisphere, glow-in-the-dark cards and sticker sheets.

 Soundtrack

-Alec Holowka created the soundtrack for Night in the Woods.
+Alec Holowka created the soundtrack for Night in the Woods, with Scott Benson contributing to select tracks as well.
 Three albums of the game's music were released via Bandcamp on March 9, 2017.
 Holowka named DIIV as a large influence on the game's score.